Conserved and non-conserved Noether currents from the quantum effective action

 Similarly, from the variation of the quantum effective action with respect to the fields one obtains renormalized equations of motion.
 It becomes already clear from these statements that the determination of the quantum effective action itself is typically a formidable task.
 In particular, it differs from the microscopic action through both perturbative and non-perturbative quantum and statistical corrections.
 There are several methods to take these corrections into account; one of them is the functional renormalization group \cite{Wilson:1971bg, Wegner:1972ih, Polchinski:1983gv, Wetterich:1992yh}.

-One should remark here that the quantum effective action can, and will, contain terms of higher derivatives in the fields and possibly non-local terms.
+One should remark here that the quantum effective action can, and will, contain terms of higher derivative order in the fields, and possibly non-local terms.
 All terms allowed by symmetries can appear and are typically present.
 Scaling arguments based on the classification of operators into relevant, irrelevant and marginal can sometimes be used in the vicinity of renormalization group fixed points, but that is not the generic situation.
 One should also remark that the quantum effective action depends in general on the quantum state through the boundary conditions of the functional integral.

-In the present paper we are interested in the relation between Noether currents \cite{Noether:1918zz} and the quantum effective action.
+With the present paper we have two major goals.
+First, we want to clarify how expectation values and correlation functions of standard Noether currents \cite{Noether:1918zz}, associated to a continuous symmetry of a theory, can be obtained from the quantum effective action.